sideprotocol/atomic-swap-solidity/spec/README.md

 ** Properties **:

  - Anyone can bid for any open orders. if the order has specified desired recipient, then only he can bid for this old.
- - bid price should great than 0 and less than order price
+- bids must adhere to the following rules:
-    - makers can set price limit for bids for their order.
-For example: minimum price for token X: 100
+  - The bid price should be greater than 0 and less than the price specified in the order.
+Makers can also set a minimum price for their tokens, e.g., a minimum price for token X: 100.
- - bider should able to specified a duration for this offering.
-Maker can only accept the bid in that time window.
+  - Bidders can specify a duration for the validity of their bid.
+Only during this specified time window can the maker of the order accept the bid.
  - Don't support partial bid for now.
- - Unfinished bid order should be allowed to claim it's assets back
+ - Unfinished bid orders are allowed to claim their assets back.

 ** Process **

  - Taker pick a order (he is interested),
- - Input a price and duration(should be equal or above minimum limit: if specified)
+ - The taker proceeds to input their desired price and a specified duration, ensuring it meets or exceeds the minimum limit if specified.
  - Deposit required tokens
- - Submit the bider order.
+ - The taker finalizes the process by submitting their bid order.
- - Maker receive bider orders and decide if she/he want to accept the price.
+ - The maker then receives the bid orders and evaluates whether to accept the offered price.

 ```ts
 interface BidMsg {